itmat/Normalization/README.md

  This will output `*mappingstats.txt` file of all samples to each sample directory.
 The following script will parse the `*mappingstats.txt` files and output a table with summary info across all samples.

-__* NORMALIZATION FACTOR: Mapping stats summary__
+__[FIRST 4 NORMALIZATION FACTORS]: Mapping stats summary__

      perl getstats.pl <dirs> <loc>

 * &lt;sample dirs> : a file with the names of the sample directories
 * &lt;loc> : full path of the directory with the sample directories (`READS`)

 This will output `mappingstats_summary.txt` file to `READS` directory.
+This file contains:

+     1. Total number of reads
+     2. Percent mitochondrial
+     3. Percent non-unique mappers
-This file contains total number of reads, percent mitochondrial, percent non-unique mappers, and percent of forward and reverse reads that overlap.
+     4. Percent of forward and reverse reads that overlap

 ##### C. BLAST